rvivek3/Tensorflow_ros_train/README.md

 # tensorflow_ros_train
-ROS package development for streamlining tensorflow 2 model training using ROS data.
+This ROS package is designed to streamline tensorflow 2 model training using ROS data.
 Tensorflow models can be seamlessly integrated in ROS.

 See overview at https://www.youtube.com/watch?v=rslBpMuezN8

 The package currently supports TurtleSim, though support for more simulation packages including Gazebo and stdr_simulator are coming.